-i.
-Cheating - Intentionally using or attempting to use unauthorized materials, information, or study aids in any academic exercise.
-The term "academic exercise" includes all forms of work submitted for credit hours.
+- i.
+Cheating Intentionally using or attempting to use unauthorized materials, information, or study aids in any academic exercise.
+The term "academic exercise" includes all forms of work submitted for credit hours. - ii.

-- ii.
 Fabrication Intentional and/or unauthorized falsification or invention of any information or the source of any information in an academic exercise. - iii.
 Collusion facilitating academic dishonesty Intentionally or knowingly helping or attempting to help another to commit an act of academic dishonesty. - iv.
 Plagiarism The deliberate adoption or reproduction of ideas or words or statement of another person as one's own without acknowledgment.
-This may include the use of Artificial Intelligence (AI) unless its use is specifically authorized by a course instructor.